yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/_index.md

 ---
-title: The WITH clause [YSQL]
+title: The WITH clause and common table expressions (a.k.a.
+CTEs) [YSQL]
-headerTitle: The WITH clause (Common Table Expression)
+headerTitle: The WITH clause and common table expressions
 linkTitle: WITH clause
-description: How to use the WITH clause a.k.a.
-Common Table Expression
+description: How to use the WITH clause and common table expressions—a/k/a/ CTEs
 image: /images/section_icons/api/ysql.png
 menu:
   latest: